MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/ai-embed-text-plugin.md

 ## Returns

-Returns two embedding columns in the results: one with the **_embedding** suffix, which contains the embedding values, and another with the **_embedding_error** suffix, which contains error strings or is left empty if the operation is successful.
+Returns two new embedding columns for each record in the results: one with the **_embedding** suffix, which contains the embedding values, and another with the **_embedding_error** suffix, which contains error strings or is left empty if the operation is successful.

-If the input is a column reference, the plugin returns the input table with these two additional columns.
+If the input is a column reference, the plugin returns the input table with these two additional columns prefixed with the reference column name.
 If the input is a constant scalar, the plugin returns a single record containing the **_embedding** and **_embedding_error** columns.

 ## Examples